Sounds of the 70s: Johnnie Walker-era

-On 11 April 2021, Sounds of the 70s was cancelled due to Prince Philip's death.
-On 10 January 2022, Bob Harris announced he was returning to the programme after more than fifty years away by sitting in for Walker on the episodes to be broadcast on 16 and 23 January.
+On 10 January 2022, Bob Harris announced he was returning to the programme, after more than fifty years away, by sitting in for Walker on the episodes to be broadcast on 16 and 23 January.

+On 6 October 2024, Walker announced he would retire from the show and broadcasting on 27 October 2024, with Walker also announcing that Bob Harris would become the permanent host from 3 November.